 Objectives and Key Results (OKRs for short) are changing how companies define and communicate success.
 Why not have a read through our free beginners guide to OKRs to get more information on how you can align and grow your company.

 I often remember from my days of leading divisions in large business, being asked: “What difference do I really make?”

-At first, it was asked with a sense of despair and disillusionment as the business hadn’t been great at helping those working hard delivering the service what an impact they were having for the clients.
-I learned to get good at helping people to feel like their contributions mattered, were valued and quickly realised that this was the work that never ended.
+At first, it was asked with a sense of despair and disillusionment.
+The business hadn’t been great at showing those who were working hard to deliver services the impact they were actually having on clients.
+I learned to get good at helping people to feel like their contributions mattered and that they were valued.
+I quickly realised that this was the work that never ended.

-Now if you are in a smaller business, then the distance between effort and outcome might be a lot shorter and a lot clearer, but you still need to make sure that your people understand the link so they know what matters most and where to focus their attention.
+Now if you are in a smaller business, the distance between effort and outcome might be a lot shorter and a lot clearer.
+However, you still need to make sure that your people understand the link.
+As a result, they will then know what matters most and where to focus their attention.

-This is where OKRs (Objectives & Key Results) can help.
+This is where Objectives & Key Results (OKRs) can help

 Second, it gives directors, shareholders and any other key stakeholders a real-time view of the non-financial business performance.
-This is transformational for many businesses as these are the activities which have often proved elusive to track and report.
-Being able to see the impact of the latest development sprint on the overall product launch OKR will be invaluable to those needing to demonstrate progress to an investor.
+This is transformational for many businesses.
+These are the activities which have often proved elusive to track and report.
+Now, they have the ability to see the impact of the latest development sprint on the overall product launch OKR.
+This is invaluable to those needing to demonstrate progress to an investor.

-The need to roll-up results is a major reason why a business chooses to use a system to manage its OKR’s as you’d need a PhD in macros to make it work in Excel!
-Some systems do it better than others, but you can read about that on my blog that looks at three of the options out there.
+The need to roll up results is a major reason why businesses choose to use a system to manage their OKRs.
+You’d need a PhD in macros to make it work in Excel!
+Some systems do it better than others, but you can read about that in my blog that looks at some of the best options out there.

-Fundamentally, rolling up is about capturing data about progress and leveraging that to improve communication, motivation and engagement.
+Fundamentally, rolling up is about capturing progress data and leveraging that to improve communication, motivation and engagement.
 It’s amazing the value you can get from data sometimes.